High-throughput discovery of high-temperature conventional superconductors: Tc model and training phase

 The model was trained via optimisation of model parameters and hyperparameters in \textsc{matlab} \cite{matlab_GPR} and was tested using nested cross-validation, with an inner loop used to optimise the parameters and an outer loop used to monitor the fit of the resulting model to unseen data.
 The correlation was evaluated in this way, repeated over several different random splittings of the data each time.

-The overall process used in the training phase was iterative; structures at a given pressure were selected for further study based on the predictions of the model, with $T_c$ values for the best predicted structures calculated explicitly using DFPT and fed back into the model's training set for use in the next iteration.
+The overall process used in the training phase was iterative; structures at a given pressure were selected for further study based on the predictions of the model, with $T_c$ values for the best predicted structures calculated explicitly using DFPT and fed back into the model's training set for use in the next iteration (provided the structure was found to be dynamically stable).
 The model was then retrained and predictions were made for a set of search structures at the next pressure until all pressures had been considered.
 To make performing a large number of electron-phonon calculations feasible, a relatively sparse $\mathbf{q}$-point sampling was used in the training stage, chosen to reproduce the known result for $Fm\bar{3}m$-LaH$_{10}$ \cite{drozdov2019superconductivity, shipley2020}.
 This corresponds to a $\mathbf{q}$-point spacing of $2\pi\times$0.15\r{A}$^{-1}$ (a $2 \times 2 \times 2$ grid for $Fm\bar{3}m$-LaH$_{10}$ at 200\ GPa).
-The Allen-Dynes equation was used to estimate $T_c$ throughout the training phase.
+In keeping with the initial literature training set, the Allen-Dynes equation was used to estimate $T_c$ throughout the training phase.

 Our method is summarised in Fig.\ \ref{fig:flowchart}.
 Fig.\ \ref{fig:barchart} shows the number of structures considered in total at each stage of the training process - given the relatively large cost of electron-phonon calculations (even in high-throughput operation), this figure highlights the importance of the stability filtering and model-based screening steps in our workflow.
 In total, 119 new DFPT data points were added to the training set in this work.
 Predictions for all previously-considered search structures were recalculated using the final model to ensure nothing of interest had been missed in earlier iterations.
 Most of the electron-phonon calculations performed in the training phase were for structures with a high predicted $T_c$ according to our model, however, occasionally these calculations were performed for structures with mid-range or low $T_c$ predictions in order to improve the behaviour of the model.
 The correlation of the predicted $T_c$ values with the calculated $T_c$ values across the training set decreased slightly on addition of more data (see Fig.\ \ref{fig:flowchart}).
 This is not surprising for two reasons: (1) as mentioned previously, the results we add to the training set are computed in a high-throughput manner and therefore will be somewhat under-converged compared to typical values found in the literature, and (2) the final training set contains a wider range of elements and pressures than the original literature-based training set.